898 898 8787

 Here are some specific dietary recommendations for managing grade 1 fatty liver-

-• Focus on whole foods- Choose unprocessed foods like brown rice, quinoa, and whole-wheat bread over refined options.
-Fiber helps to digestion, reduce cholesterol levels and also improves liver function.
+• Focus on whole foods: Choose unprocessed foods like brown rice, quinoa, and whole-wheat bread over refined options.
+Fiber helps with digestion, reduces cholesterol levels, and also improves liver function.

-• Limit sugar and refined carbs- Try not to drink excessive carbonated drinks, sweet and processed foods.
-Choose complex cabs like grains and avoid white bread and pastries as they may worsen your fatty liver symptoms.
+• Limit sugar and refined carbs: Try not to drink excessive amounts of carbonated drinks or eat sweet or processed foods.
+Choose complex carbohydrates like grains and avoid white bread and pastries, as they may worsen your fatty liver symptoms.

-• Eat more fruits and vegetables—berries, green tea, leafy greens, and vegetables high in vitamins A, C, and E. These fruits and vegetables are rich in antioxidants and help protect the liver from damage caused by inflammation and fat buildup.
+• Eat more fruits and vegetables: berries, green tea, leafy greens, and vegetables high in vitamins A, C, and E. These fruits and vegetables are rich in antioxidants and help protect the liver from inflammation and fat-related damage.

-• Add Lean Proteins- You can choose sources like poultry, fish, beans, and legumes rather than red meat.
+• Add Lean Proteins: Choose sources such as poultry, fish, beans, and legumes instead of red meat.

-• Drink enough water- Keep yourself hydrated throughout the day and avoid sugary and caffeinated beverages.
+• Drink enough water: Stay hydrated throughout the day and avoid sugary and caffeinated beverages.

 Grade 1 Fatty Liver Treatment Options

-Your doctor may suggest some tips for lifestyle management to treat grade 1 fatty liver disease.
+Your doctor may suggest lifestyle management tips to treat grade 1 fatty liver disease.

 • Reduce alcohol intake- To recover your liver health, try to reduce alcohol consumption.
-Persistent alcohol may damage your liver and lead to fatty liver worsening.
+Persistent alcohol use may damage your liver and lead to worsening fatty liver.

 • Lose some weight- Regular exercising, a healthy diet, and taking medications can help you lose weight.

-• Take medications to manage metabolic conditions- Take prescribed medications to manage diabetes, cholesterol, and triglycerides levels.
+• Take medications to manage metabolic conditions- Take prescribed medications to manage diabetes, cholesterol, and triglyceride levels.

 • Get vaccinated for hepatitis A and B- These viral infections are dangerous if you already have liver disease.